David Fa'alogo: Newcastle Knights

-On 3 October 2012, Fa'alogo signed a 1-year contract with the Newcastle Knights starting in 2013.
+On 3 October 2012, Fa'alogo signed a one-year contract with the Newcastle Knights starting in 2013.

-On 22 May 2013, Fa'alogo re-signed with the Knights on a 1-year contract.
+On 22 May 2013, Fa'alogo re-signed with the Newcastle club on a one-year contract.

 In October 2013, Fa'alogo was selected for Samoa in their 2013 Rugby League World Cup campaign.
 He featured in all four of the Samoans' games at the Tournament.

 In May 2014, Fa'alogo captained Samoa in the 2014 Pacific Rugby League International.
 He led New Zealand to a 32–16 win and a place in the 2014 Four Nations.

 On 8 September 2014, Fa'alogo was selected for the Samoa Four Nations train-on squad.
 On 7 October 2014, Fa'alogo was selected in the Samoa national rugby league team Final 24-man squad for the 2014 Four Nations series.

 On 31 October 2014, Fa'alogo re-signed with the Knights on a 1-year contract.

 On 8 August 2015, Fa'alogo announced his immediate retirement from rugby league due to a neck injury.
 He finished having played 198 games in the NRL.
 However, in 2016, he extended his career by joining the Ipswich Jets in the Queensland Cup.